Seven BCIT students help develop machine learning to analyze political performance

 Dr. Spat: We’ve had fabulous success with our co-op projects.
 Even failures are successes because failures are such great learning opportunities.
 Being able to pick away at high-risk problems with a mindset of knowing that whatever happens, there will be learning that gives little IOTO the mojo to tackle outsized problems.

-Q: What has been IOTO’s biggest A process to identify the best technology to solve big business problems. and biggest success to date?
+Q: What has been IOTO’s biggest challenge and biggest success to date?

 Dr. Spat: Commercializing innovation is the toughest.
 With the help of the BCIT student programmers, we built a ride-hailing app that was tested and recognized worldwide well before ride hailing was conceived of as an industry.
 But others ate our lunch.